mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 ```

 Notice that the type of this variable is not `number`, it's `6`.
 TS is able to make
-a more specific assumption here, because
+a more specific assumption here, because:

 - `const` variable declarations cannot be reassigned
 - the initial value assigned to `age` is a number, which is an immutable value type